vorSherer/code-201-prework/prework/windows/4_install_tree.md

 ### Windows:

-For windows, there are two options.
+For windows, there are two options to choose from.

+1. The default tree command.

 By default, you can use the cmd that comes from windows, but the command is a little long, and the display for it doesn't look that nice.

-Alternatively, you can download and install a program, and add it to your Path.
+2. The GnuWin Tree command.

+Alternatively, you can download, install, and update your path to use a program called tree which looks a lot cleaner than the default tree.

 #### Option 1: Default tree.

+This is the basic tree view command that comes with Windows.
+It works great in windows, but it doesn't look that good inside of our git bash terminal.
+Only use this command if you don't go with option 2.
+If you do go with option two, then ignore this command altogether.

-To display the tree view, type: `cmd //c tree`.
-This only shows the directories and sub directories.
+To display the default tree view, type: `cmd //c tree`.
+This command only shows the directories and sub directories.
 If you want to see the files as well, then type `cmd //c tree //f`.